It’s best to use a subdomain since the Pagely staging URL bypasses our cache layer.

 - Update your URL to something such as test.example.com, replacing example.com with your domain.

 - Point your DNS for your new subdomain and update the database URLs to reflect your changes.

-- Review the site to ensure that all the necessary URLs have been updated and make sure there is no breakage.
+- Review the site to ensure that all necessary URLs have been updated and make sure there is no breakage.

 Checking Cache Hit Status

-Make sure that the site is properly hitting our cache layer.
+Make sure the site is properly hitting our cache layer.
 You can use browser developer tools to check response headers or run this cURL command from a shell.

 curl -I http://test.example.com

 You are looking for X-Cache-Status: HIT.
 If you receive a MISS or Bypass you are most likely setting a cookie or PHP session that is causing it to miss.
 A good place to start is with your plugins by searching for the session_start() function and patching it if possible.